czyssrs/LLM_X_papers/README.md

-# Large Language Models for Finance, Healthcare, and Law
+# LLM+X: A Survey on LLMs for Finance, Healthcare, and Law
-This is a collection of research papers for Large Language Models in finance, healthcare, and law.
+A collection of research papers on Large Language Models for Finance, Healthcare, and Law.

 ## Finance